ptomulik/testmd/md/README.md

 ### draft

-Value used to filter retrieved releases by draft status.

 Allows selecting draft/non-draft releases.
 Suported values are ``false``, ``true`` and ``*``.
 If missing or empty, allows releases with any draft status.

 ### prerelease

-Value used to filter retrieved releases by prerelease status.

-Allows selecting prereleases/non-prereleases.Suported values are ``false``, ``true`` and ``*``.
+Allows selecting prereleases/non-prereleases.
+Suported values are ``false``, ``true`` and ``*``.
 If missing or empty, allows releases with any draft status.

 ### sort

-List of properties used for sorting the retrieved releases.

 Comma-separated list of property names, each optionally followed by order specifier - ``'A'``|``'ASC'`` (ascending) or ``'D'``|``'DSC'``|``'DESC'``